mistermicheels/learning-notes/web/css/Naming-classes.md

 ## Some general tips

 -   Use `snake-case`
--   Name classes by feature (example: `.page-title`) instead of style (eample: `.title-blue`)
+-   Name classes by feature (example: `.page-title`) instead of style (example: `.title-blue`)
     -   One reason: if name your class by style and you want to change something about the style, you would need to change the class name and change the HTML accordingly everywhere it's used
-    -   Note that CSS frameworks often have utility classes that are named by style (`.visibility-hidden`, `.text-center`, ...).
-There are even frameworks like [Tailwind CSS](https://tailwindcss.com/) that pretty much rely completely on these kinds of utility classes.
+    -   Note: CSS frameworks often have utility classes that are named by style (`.visibility-hidden`, `.text-center`, ...).
+    -   Note: There are frameworks like [Tailwind CSS](https://tailwindcss.com/) that pretty much rely completely on utility classes that are named after the style they apply.
+For the philosophy behind this and some drawbacks of the rest of the advice in this note, see [CSS Utility Classes and "Separation of Concerns](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).
--   Don't go too specific: instead of creating very specifc classes (or selector) that have a lot of duplication between them, try to encapsulate different parts of the behavior you want into classes that you can then combine
+-   Don't go too specific: instead of creating very specific classes (or selector) that have a lot of duplication between them, try to encapsulate different parts of the behavior you want into classes that you can then combine
     -   Example: instead of `.main-article-box` or `article.main p.box`, consider going for `.box` which you can apply in different places, potentially combined with other classes

 ## Object Oriented CSS